uk-ai/ukai2023/call-for-papers.md

 - Digital twins
 - Explainable AI
 - Trustworthy  AI
+- AI for Science
-- AI for science
+- AI for Healthcare
-- AI for healthcare
+- AI for Nature
-- AI systems
+- AI Systems

 Submissions should be in the form of an extended abstract of up to 500 words.